 - 1. Select the data columns you want to import. - 2.
-Select Import.
+Select Import. - 3.
+In the Import Data interface, select select COMMON for Key Column for Network.

 When import is complete, you can see the newly imported data columns in the Table Panel.